Hakimz02/AWS-Automation-Nginx-Deployment-Script/README.md

-# aws-automation-nginx-script

-# AWS EC2 Nginx Automation Script
+AWS EC2 Nginx Automation Script

-## 📌 Overview
+Overview
 This project automates the installation and setup of an Nginx web server on an AWS EC2 instance using a Bash script.

 Instead of manually installing and configuring Nginx, a single script handles the entire setup process.

----

-## 🚀 What This Project Does
+ What This Project Does

 - Updates system packages
 - Installs Nginx web server